Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

     Note also that all this dictionary _**properties**_ is copied in the dictionary properties of all the data nodes instantiated from this data node configuration.<br/>

+-   _**cacheable**_ is an attribute stored in the _properties_ dictionary.
+The parameter indicates if the data node can be cached during or between the execution of the tasks it is connected to.

 Below are two examples of data node configurations.

 ```python linenums="1"